Individual Session Organizers

 Affiliate Organizations may submit blocks of sessions for inclusion in the program.
-They should contact the CEA Executive Director at email@example.com by January 31 to state their intentions of doing so.
+They should contact the CEA Conference Coordinator at firstname.lastname@example.org by January 31 to state their intentions of doing so.
 At this point they should indicate (a) how many sessions they would like to sponsor and organize; (b) the type of session ("regular" 3 paper session or a panel); (c) on which days they want these sessions to be scheduled and the preferred time slots; and (d) if these sessions will require particular preparations by the on-site organizer at our conference venue (e.g., catering, presentation tools).

 In the case of a "regular" paper session, the session organizer must ask presenters to submit their papers through the regular process using the online system.
 The deadline to submit a paper is February 16, 2018.
 In the "Comments" section of the form, the presenter should make reference to the organized session (e.g., "this paper is part of an organized session by the Economist Group).
 The applicable submission deadlines are the same as for regular paper presenters.